 Tillerson Takes The Helm At The State Department, Promising Respect And Honesty

-When Secretary of State Rex Tillerson arrived at the State Department for his first day on the job, he made a point of visiting two walls in the entry way that pay tribute to fallen foreign service personnel.
+When Secretary of State Rex Tillerson arrived at the State Department for his first day on the job, he made a point of visiting two walls in the entryway that pay tribute to fallen foreign service personnel.

 "They died in service of causes far greater than themselves," Tillerson told the hundreds of employees who packed the C Street lobby at Foggy Bottom.
 "As we move forward in a new era, it is important to honor the sacrifices of those who have come before us, and reflect on the legacy that we inherit."

-Note: A previous version of this story misspelled a reference to Rex Tillerson's last name as Tilleron.